Intellectual Humility – Are You Open to Being Wrong?

 If we don’t take that Pit Stop and make the time to really allow ourselves to swim in the sea of potential, we are shutting down vital pathways to discovering the solutions to the challenges currently facing humanity.
 Our dreams are essential parts of growing and expanding who we are and what we want to co-create in the world.
 Without dreams we stagnate and our lives become “meh”.
 Or worse…we become slave to someone else’s dream.
 We are seduced by someone else’s purpose and direction and we get lost in living a dream that isn’t ours to fulfill.

 We can’t dream when we’re in a state of “fight or flight”.
 Stress causes the body to produce cortisol which shuts down the dream centre of the brain.
 If we’re going to find solutions to the challenges facing humanity today, we must take better care of ourselves, decrease the stress in our lives and tap into higher states of joy and expansion.
 Choose to find fun ways to tap into your creative essence.
 Do something “utterly mindless” like going for a walk, hanging out with a puppy or a baby, play with paints or your kid’s toys, write poetry, or take a nice long soak in the bathtub.
 These are all things that can help lower your cortisol, increase your dopamine and help you to dream.
 Conscious Leaders work in alignment with radical change to experience exciting results.
 With intellectual humility, we embrace uncertainty so we can truly be free and thrive in co-creation with the Divine.
 Those inspired to become courageous risk-takers are choosing to Ignite the Flame of Conscious Leadership and become the true Phoenix Leaders the world needs at this time.
-Are you ready to take the leap that will change your world?
+Are you ready to take the leap that will change our world?
 Together we rise!

 “You are an explorer, and you represent our species, and the greatest good you can do is to bring back a new idea, because our world is endangered by the absence of good ideas.
 Our world is in crisis because of the absence of consciousness.”